 But while the two lacked a common background, they shared a historical moment: Women’s role in the armed forces were changing.

-On March 20, 2003, President George W. Bush declared war on Iraq.
+On March 20, 2003, President George W. Bush announced U.S. forces have begun a military operation into Iraq.
 Piestewa, Lynch and the rest of the 507th left Kuwait and moved overland into Iraq, working in support of the 3rd Infantry Division from Kuwait—a procession of more than 600 vehicles.

 Ten years prior, the pair wouldn’t have even been allowed in that unit.
 But in 1994, the Department of Defense eliminated its “Risk Rule,” a measure that had prohibited women from being part of military units at risk of entering into combat.
 The Iraq War (and the concurrent war in Afghanistan) would put the gender-integrated military to the test.
 By the time the 507th Maintenance Company was deployed in March 2003, women made up 11% of the Armed Forces.
 Piestewa and Lynch were pioneers.